matthw/ctf/flare-on_10/ch10/README.md

 # cat /dev/rmt12 > hell.Z
 # file hell.Z
 hell.Z: block compressed 12 bit code data
-# uncompress hell.
+# uncompress hell
 # chmod +x ./hell
 # ./hell
 MoogleForth starting.
 Stack: 3802
 ```

-i took the first random hexdump.c from github and compiled it in the guest, so i could exfil the binary.
+I took the first random hexdump.c from github and compiled it inside the guest so i could exfil the binary.

 You can load it in any PDP11 capable disassembler.
-If it doesnt understand the oldskool `a.out` format, just skip the first 0x10 bytes.
+If it doesnt understand the oldschool `a.out` format, just skip the first 0x10 bytes.

-The symbols can be acquired with the  `nm` command
+The symbols and their addresses can be acquired with the `nm` command if you dont want to write a proper loader.

-## 2. ADB (aka Ancient DeBugger)
+## 2. Ancient DeBugger (ADB)

 I did everying using `adb`, not the android debugger, but some gdb ancestor.

 Every 5 minutes spent in there make you spend 1 minute of silence out of respect for the people who actually had to work with that.
+We're so spoiled with modern tooling :)

-The source code lies somewhere on github and is a [piece of art](https://github.com/RetroBSD/2.11BSD/blob/master/usr/bin/adb/command.c)
+The source code lies somewhere on github and is a [piece of art](https://github.com/RetroBSD/2.11BSD/blob/master/usr/bin/adb/command.c).

 Anyway, it has everything you could hope for: